speedbird-kk/logic-and-set-theory/README.md

 Helper classes and methods for calculating various operations and testing properties related to sets, relations and mappings.

+DISCLAIMER: This program is based on the course Logic and Set Theory 2IT60 in its features and concepts, however it is not an official part of the course.
+The program may contain mistakes.

 ## Features
 - Evaluate the cartesian product of two sets.
 - Evaluate the power set of a set.